surma/surma.dev/content/things/portrait-mode.md

 > **Thicc:** You’ll notice that lenses with a short focal length are anything but thin.
 I’ll still pretend that they fall into the “thin lens” category for the remainder of this article.

 Light in real life is barely ever parallel, but rather radiating out from a point into all directions.
 More specifically, apart from a few notable exceptions (like mirrors), every material reflects the light that it is hit by evenly into all directions on every point of its surface.
-So let’s focus on one individual point light source, knowing that any bigger object or surface is just a collection of many of such point light sources.
+This allows us to focus on scenarios with one individual point light source, knowing that any object or surface is just a collection of many of such individual point light sources.

 We have a point that sends light rays into all directions and we put it on one side of our lens.
 Considering that people were able to take pictures with these simple lenses, there has to be a place on the other side of the lens where all the light rays get focused back into a single point.
-While the from our point light source will be hitting every part of our lens, we only need to focus on two specific light rays to figure this out: The one light ray that is parallel to the lens axis, and the other ray that intersects the focal point.
-We know how these rays will behave according to our two rules from above and they will (most likely) also intersect on the _other_ side of the lens.
-And where these two lines cross, all other rays will intersect as well.
+While the light from our point light source will be hitting every part of our lens, we only need to care about two specific light rays to figure this out: The one light ray that is parallel to the lens axis, and the other ray that intersects the focal point.
+We know these rays will behave according to our two rules from above and they will (most likely) also intersect on the _other_ side of the lens.
+Wherever these two lines intersect, all other rays will intersect as well.

 <figure>